 The Master degree program Molecular Biology is a postgraduate “mono-course” degree consisting of one core subject.
 It requires a successfully completed Bachelor’s degree and awards a total of 90 ECTS credits.
 One ECTS credit point corresponds to approximately 30 hours of study.

 Combination of subjects

-The degree programs at the Faculty of Science are generally mono-courses with the possible addition of an in-depth subject and an elective subject.
-The Master’s degree program Molecular Biology does include an elective subject; however, no other subjects are required.
+The degree programs at the Faculty of Science generally consist of an in-depth subject with the possible addition of a second elective subject.
+The Master’s degree program Molecular Biology is a “mono-course” and does not include an elective subject.

-After successfully completing their Master degree the graduates can study further for a doctoral qualification or follow a profession in all fields of life sciences.
-Biology is a subject that covers many disciplines and the career opportunities include research and related activities in the fields of medicine, biotechnology and pharmaceutical industries.
-The practical advantages of the subject are found not only in basic research but also, increasingly, in business, society and politics.
-Numerous jobs are on offer to biology graduates, within the university and also in private industry, government service, schools and organizations, be it as researchers, communicators, teachers or advisors.
-For these reasons, biology can rightly be considered as this century's key science.
+Molecular biology is often considered as this century's key science.
+After successfully completing their Master’s degree the graduates are optimally qualified for a doctorate or to follow a profession in the life sciences.
+The subject Molecular biology is of interdisciplinary nature and the career opportunities include activities in the fields of medicine, biotechnology and pharmaceutical industries.
+Practical applications of the subject are found in basic research and increasingly also in business, society and politics.
+Numerous jobs are open within the university, in private industry, government service, schools and organizations, be it as researchers, communicators, teachers or advisors.